usaarhat/wwc/README.md

 * Quickstart: *US Inaugural Addresses Corpus*
 * Plot key terms in the inaugural addresses longitudinally
 * Discussion: *Why might we want to use NLTK?
 What are its limitations?*

-In this session, we also devote more time to the fundamentals of Python, learning how to create and manipulate different kinds of data.
-In the first half of the session, we discuss:

 * Working with variables
 * Writing functions
 * Creating frequency distributions